 Participants in the program earn the Certificate in Personal and Organizational Leadership.

-In addition to coursework, students are required to participate in these activities, which reinforce commitment to civic issues, service and volunteerism.
+In addition to coursework, students are required to participate in these activities, which reinforce the commitment to civic issues, service and volunteerism.

 - Program Orientation

 Each spring, students meet other new members of the program, learn more about program expectations and formally commit to program requirements.